kwohlfahrt/enum-tryfrom/README.md

 This adds the ability to `#[derive(FromPrimitive)]`, which in combination with one (well zero, but that's not useful) or more `#[FromPrimitiveType="type"]` attributes lets you automatically derive `From<type>` for enum types.

+Detailed documentation can be generated with `cargo doc`.